 No matter your age, you can already start preparing, for theory and/or practice.

-Finally, in order to distinguish yourself you can also pass additional training as an operations agent or aeronautical technician for instance.
+Finally, in order to distinguish yourself, you can also take additional training as an operations agent or aeronautical technician for instance.

 How much does a private jet pilot earn?